EduXimenes/WeatherDemo/README.md

 # WeatherDemo

-Hello !<br/>
+Hello ! 😁 <br/>
-This is a Weather app demo created from designcode.io class!
+This is a Weather app demo created from designcode.io class!<br/>
 In this project we use the Open Weather to get the Weather with Latitude and Longitude using an API.

  <br />  <br />